ClarionCall Blogs Help & FAQ

 3. Why won't the clarioncall.com home page display correctly?

 The home page is designed to display correctly on monitors set to a minimum width of 1024 pixels.
 This is only roughly related to the actual width of your screen.
 As one wag put it, "Trying to understand Pixels Per Inch is easier than spit-roasting a jellyfish - but only marginally."
 For our purposes all you really need to understand is that most computers, no matter how big the monitor, can be set a different resolutions.
 Typically you need to open up something called a monitor control panel and muck about until you find a button that allows for "higher resolution."
 If you can change the resolution to a number 1024 or higher, you should be able to read the page just fine.
 Here's a caution, however: Sometimes changing the resolution may cause the fonts on your machine to become smaller.
 If this is a problem you will need to find another control panel that allows you to increase the size of your fonts.
 If the whole idea of making all these changes makes you break out in a cold sweat, and you don't have access to a computer guru to help, we have an easier solution.
-All the blogs on clarioncall.com can be brought up in their own page, one at a time, at the following links:
+All the blogs on clarioncall.com can be brought up, one at a time, through a link on The PDDG File page where they will display quite well.

 If you have any other questions please contact us at webmaster@clarionmail.com